-American Families United is a completely run by volunteers who offer time and expertise to the mission of the organization with no financial compensation.
+American Families United is completely run by volunteers who offer time and expertise to the mission of the organization with no financial compensation.
 All members of the organization are families who are directly affected or who are allies to those impacted.
 In order for us to champion for changes to the current immigration system, we hire lobbyists to work with Senate and Congressional representatives as well as other organizations that oversee immigration related policies.
 Our primary fundraising focus is to ensure our ability to finance the work of these professionals.
-Please help us to meet our goal!
+Please help us to meet our goal for February 2017!

 WHO WE ARE